lmazure/SimpleLlmTool/README.md

 **Example for OpenAI GPT-5:**

-For a OpenAI GPT-5 response like:
+For an OpenAI GPT-5 response like:
 ```json
 {
   ...